lamlam98765/Daily_sales_SARIMAX-vs-Prophet/README.md

 ## Insights:

-SARIMAX model performs better than Prophet model, proving that with time series done carefully it's worth it.
+Surprisingly SARIMAX model performs better than Prophet one, proving that with time series done carefully it's worth it.

 In this case SARIMAX and Prophet perform well I don't have any issue, but we can also try LSTM too.